 Getting Your Ducks In A Row

-Many Americans own two or more 401(k) or IRA accounts.
-If you are one of these people, consolidating accounts can help you save time and may provide a more comprehensive view of your financial situation.
-You may also benefit from the perks of a higher balance such as waived fees.
+Did you know that many Americans own two or more 401(k) or IRA accounts?
+If you are one of these people, have you considered consolidating your accounts?
+It can help you save time and may provide a more comprehensive view of your financial situation.
 When you have multiple accounts, it can be more difficult to understand how much money you have and where it is.
 Over time, you may even lose track of some older accounts.
-Consolidating your accounts can save time by making account information more easily accessible.
 Determining which accounts to consolidate and handling retirement plan distributions can be complex and requires careful thought.
-At GCPA, we can help evaluate your situation and determine if consolidation is the right thing to do.

 Generating Income in Retirement